The System of Health Qigong®

 Additional Sets of Health Qigong Exercises

-There are 5 more sets of Health Qigong exercises that have gone through a tough trial and assessment process, and are now available.
+5 more sets of Health Qigong exercises that have gone through a tough trial and assessment process in 2009, and became available since then.
 The British Health Qigong Association is the only body with the in-depth knowledge and expertise to teach these exercises.

 These additional sets of exercises include;